JavatoDev-com/consuming-rest-api-open-feign/README.md

 # Consuming REST API Using Feign Client in Spring Boot

 <p align="left">
 Spring Cloud OpenFeign is capable of communicating with third party REST API and commonly used with Spring Boot.
-In this tutorial, we are going to explain how we can use feign client to consume third-party REST API with multiple HTTP methods including GET, POST, DELETE, PATCH
+In this tutorial, we are going to explain how we can use feign client to consume third-party REST API with multiple HTTP methods including GET, POST, DELETE, PATCH.

+Technologies Going to Use,

+- Java 1.8
+- Spring Boot: 2.3.4.RELEASE
+- Spring Cloud OpenFeign
+- Lombok
+- Gradle
+- Intellij Idea for IDE

+Main topics we are going to discuss here,

+- Adding Required Dependencies
+- Consuming GET Endpoint Using Feign Client
+- Reading GET API with PathVariable
+- Reading Paginated API Endpoint
+- Consuming POST API Endpoint Using Feign Client
+- Requesting DELETE with Feign Client
+- Calling PATCH Endpoint with Feign Client

 </p>

 📄 Original Tutorial [Consuming REST API Using Feign Client in Spring Boot](https://javatodev.com/consuming-rest-api-using-feign-client-in-spring-boot/)